FRAUD RESOURCE CENTER

 - You can call Social Security’s customer service line at 800-772-1213 to confirm whether a communication purporting to be from SSA is real.

-- If you get an impostor call or email, report it to SSA’s Office of the Inspector General, online or at 800-269-0271.
+- If you get an impostor call or email, report it to SSA using their detailed online form.
+You can also call Social Security's Fraud Hotline at 800-269-0271.

 - If your Social Security number has been stolen, file an identify theft report with the Federal Trade Commission, which can help you develop a recovery plan.